reruo321/Spring-Practice/Spring-Boot/Kotlin/006-consumingREST-2/README.md

 	./gradlew bootRun

-And try to open http://localhost:8080/comments.
-You may get these error messages:
+And try to open http://localhost:8080/post.
+You may get some error messages below:

+### HTTP 405

 	// console
 	[org.springframework.web.HttpRequestMethodNotSupportedException: Request method 'GET' not supported]